 PEEP THE INSTA

 The relationship between content marketing and content strategy is like cooking.
-Content marketing is the entrée everyone gets to enjoy.
-But content strategy is the recipe, making sure the ingredients come together in the right way.
-Without it, you’re just throwing things in a pan and hoping it taste half-decent.
+Content marketing is the entrée—the delicious dish everyone gets to enjoy.
+But content strategy?
+That’s the recipe, ensuring the ingredients come together in the right way.
+Without it, you’re just tossing things into a pan and hoping it tastes half-decent.

 Deep Audience Understanding